 desktop publishing documents. application of all the tools used within the unit.
 ScratchJr, however, experience of other languages or environments may also be useful.
-Ideally, learners will have completed 'Programming A - Selection in physical computing' before undertaking this unit, as this will provide them with the required knowledge of 'selection'. links National curriculum links - Understand computer networks, including the internet; how they can provide multiple services, such as the World Wide Web, and the opportunities they offer for communication and collaboration - Use search technologies effectively, appreciate how results are selected and ranked, and be discerning in evaluating digital content Education for a Connected World links - I am aware that a person's online activity, National curriculum links - Select, use, and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems, and content that accomplish given goals, including collecting, analysing, evaluating, and presenting data and information.
-National curriculum links - Use search technologies effectively, appreciate how results are selected and ranked, and be discerning in evaluating digital content - Select, use, and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems, and content that accomplish given goals, including collecting, analysing, evaluating, and presenting data and information Computing - Design, write, and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts - Use sequence, selection, and repetition in programs; work with variables and various forms of input and output - Use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs - Select, use, and combine a variety of software Computing - Design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts - use sequence, selection, and repetition in programs; work with variables and various forms of input and output - use logical reasoning to explain how some simple algorithms work and to detect and correct errors in
+Ideally, learners will have completed 'Programming A - Selection in physical computing' before undertaking this unit, as this will provide them with the required knowledge of 'selection'.
+Curriculum National curriculum links - Understand computer networks, including the internet; how they can provide multiple services, such as the World Wide Web, and the opportunities they offer for communication and collaboration - Use search technologies effectively, appreciate how results are selected and ranked, and be discerning in evaluating digital content Education for a Connected World links - I am aware that a National curriculum links - Select, use, and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems, and content that accomplish given goals, including collecting, analysing, evaluating, and presenting data and information.
+National curriculum links - Use search technologies effectively, appreciate how results are selected and ranked, and be discerning in evaluating digital content - Select, use, and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems, and content that accomplish given goals, including collecting, analysing, evaluating, and presenting data and information Computing - Design, write, and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts - Use sequence, selection, and repetition in programs; work with variables and various forms of input and output - Use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs - Select, use, and combine a variety of software Computing - Design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts - use sequence, selection, and repetition in programs; work with variables and various forms of input and output - use logical reasoning to explain how some simple algorithms work and to detect and correct errors in history or profile (their 'digital personality') will affect the type of information returned to them in a search or on a social media feed, and how this may be intended to influence their beliefs, actions and choices.

-1. 1.
-1

-history or profile (their (including internet algorithms and

-'digital personality') will services) on a range of programs

-affect the type of digital devices to design - select, use and

-information returned to and create a range of combine a variety of

-them in a search or on a programs, systems, and software (including

-social media feed, and content that accomplish internet services) on a

-how this may be given goals, including range of digital devices

-intended to influence collecting, analysing, to design and create a

-their beliefs, actions and evaluating, and range of programs,

-choices. presenting data and systems and content

-- I can explain how information that accomplish given

-search engine rankings goals, including
+- I can explain how search engine rankings are returned and can explain how they can be influenced (e.g. commerce, sponsored results) (including internet services) on a range of digital devices to design and create a range of programs, systems, and content that accomplish given goals, including collecting, analysing, evaluating, and presenting data and information

-are returned and can Science - Electricity (Year collecting, analysing,
+Science - Electricity (Year 4)

-explain how they can be 4) evaluating and

-influenced (e.g. - Construct a simple series presenting data and
+- Construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches, and buzzers

-commerce, sponsored electrical circuit, information

-results) identifying and naming its

-basic parts, including

-cells, wires, bulbs,

-switches, and buzzers

-Design and Technology

-(Key stage 2) Design
+Design and Technology (Key stage 2) Design

-- Generate, develop,

-model, and communicate

-their ideas through

-discussion, annotated

-sketches, cross-sectional

-and exploded diagrams,

-prototypes, pattern
+- Generate, develop, model, and communicate their ideas through discussion, annotated sketches, cross-sectional and exploded diagrams, prototypes, pattern algorithms and programs - select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information